GiorgioMB/UniversityProjects/README.md

 - **Description**: This folder contains all the required and elective projects I completed during my studies.
 - **Key Learnings**: R, Pennylane, JAX, Quantum Machine Learning, Exploratory Data Analysis, Model Evaluation and Interpretation, Feature Engineering, Genetic Algorithms, Randomer Forest, Deprecated Library Restoration, Data Imputation, Stochastic Optimization, Gradient Free Quantum Optimization.

-## About Me
-My name is Giorgio Micaletto, and I have completed my BSc in Economics, Management, and Computer Science at Bocconi University.
-Throughout my academic journey, I have actively contributed to several student associations and as a research intern at both the Department of Finance at Bocconi and the Aalto University School of Science, I have focused on advancing statistical methodologies, including the development of diagnostic tools for the bridgesampling method, enhancing model validation processes.

 ---